Grantley Hall: Norton family

 Lord Fletcher Norton decided on a military career and was an officer in the Grenadier Guards.
 He fought at the Battle of Waterloo where he was wounded.
 He inherited Grantley Hall at the age of 24 and managed the Estate until his death in 1875.
-As he had no children his nephew Thomas Brindsley Norton (1831–1877) inherited the Estate.
+As he had no children his nephew Thomas Brindsley Norton inherited the Estate.
 Thomas was the son of the famous social reformer and author Caroline Norton about whom many books have been written.

-Thomas died only two years after he inherited the property at the age of 47 and his son John Richard Brindsley Norton (1855–1943) became the owner in 1877.
+Thomas died only two years after he inherited the property at the age of 47 and his son John Richard Brindsley Norton became the owner in 1877.

 John Richard Brindsley Norton, 5th Lord Grantley was born in 1855.
 In 1879 he caused a public sensation by marrying Katherine the wife of his cousin after being named as co-respondent in a divorce case.
 Katherine was from New York and was the daughter of Commodore McVickar of the New York Yacht Club and founding member of the Knickerbocker Club.
 In 1900 John sold Grantley hall to Sir Christopher Furness.

 His son Richard, 6th Lord Grantley wrote a book called Silver Spoon.
-In it he records his memoirs and describes Grantley Hall as “a gargantuan edifice with sixty bedrooms, on the edge of sixteen thousand acres of wild moorland.
-This was the home of most of my own boyhood.”
+In it he records his memoirs and describes Grantley Hall as "a gargantuan edifice with sixty bedrooms, on the edge of sixteen thousand acres of wild moorland.
+This was the home of most of my own boyhood."

-He describes his father John as “as a huge man — he was well over six feet — with blue eyes, a heavy moustache, and wavy hair which kept its wave and its thickness long after, in later life, it went white.”
-He says his mother Katherine “was far from being the typically useless rich woman of that particularly pretentious period.
-She was a charitable and generous friend and employer and while up at Grantley would herself see that no tenant was ever in distress without her giving help.”
+He describes his father John as "a huge man — he was well over six feet — with blue eyes, a heavy moustache, and wavy hair which kept its wave and its thickness long after, in later life, it went white."
+He says his mother Katherine "was far from being the typically useless rich woman of that particularly pretentious period.
+She was a charitable and generous friend and employer and while up at Grantley would herself see that no tenant was ever in distress without her giving help."